Human uses of scorpions: Middle Eastern culture

-The scorpion is a significant animal culturally, appearing as a motif in art, especially in Islamic art in the Middle East.
+The scorpion is a culturally significant animal, appearing as a motif in art, especially in Islamic art in the Middle East.

 A scorpion motif is often woven into Turkish kilim flat-weave carpets, for protection from their sting.
 The scorpion is perceived both as an embodiment of evil and a protective force such as a dervish's powers to combat evil.
 In another context, the scorpion portrays human sexuality.
 Scorpions are used in folk medicine in South Asia, especially in antidotes for scorpion stings.

 One of the earliest occurrences of the scorpion in culture is its inclusion, as Scorpio, in the 12 signs of the Zodiac by Babylonian astronomers during the Chaldean period.

 In ancient Egypt, the goddess Serket was often depicted as a scorpion, one of several goddesses who protected the Pharaoh.

 Alongside serpents, scorpions are used to symbolize evil in the New Testament.
 In Luke 10:19 it is written, "Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you."
 Here, scorpions and serpents symbolize evil.
 Revelation 9:3 speaks of "the power of the scorpions of the earth."

 Western culture

 The scorpion with its powerful sting has been used as the name or symbol of various products and brands, including Italy's Abarth racing cars.

 In the Roman army, the scorpio was a torsion siege engine used to shoot a projectile.

 The British Army's FV101 Scorpion was an armoured reconnaissance vehicle or light tank in service from 1972 to 1994.
 It holds the Guinness world record for the fastest production tank.
 A version of the Matilda II tank, fitted with a flail to clear mines, was named the Matilda Scorpion.

 Several ships of the Royal Navy have been named HMS Scorpion, including an 18-gun sloop in 1803, a turret ship in 1863, and a destroyer in 1910.

-A hand- or forearm-balancing asana in modern yoga as exercise with the back arched and one or both legs pointing forwards over the head is called Scorpion pose.
+A hand- or forearm-balancing asana in modern yoga as exercise with the back arched and one or both legs pointing forwards over the head is called Scorpion pose, a pose of yoga which was originated in ancient India and influential practice in classical Hinduism which is currently becoming popular in the West.
 A variety of martial arts films and video games have been entitled Scorpion King.
 A Montesa scrambler motorcycle was named Scorpion.